viniciusgpedroso/DACScraper/README.md

 ## Pipelines

-Currently there is a single pipeline that uses MySQL as a database, there are json and default Feed Exports available native to scrapy https://docs.scrapy.org/en/latest/topics/feed-exports.html
+Currently there is a single pipeline that uses MySQL, there are json and default Feed Exports available native to scrapy https://docs.scrapy.org/en/latest/topics/feed-exports.html

 ### MySQLPipeline